GE shares fall on report that cash situation worse than thought

-(Reuters) - General Electric (GE.N) shares fell 5% on Thursday after the Wall Street Journal reported that Harry Markopolos, a whistleblower in the Bernard Madoff Ponzi case, had alleged that company financial filings masked the depths of its problems.
+(Reuters) - General Electric (GE.N) shares fell 5% on Thursday after Harry Markopolos, whistleblower in the Bernard Madoff Ponzi scheme case, alleged that company financial filings masked the depths of its problems.

-The Journal quoted Markopolos as saying in a research report that GE is short on working capital — a key measure of liquidity — and that its cash situation is far worse than disclosed in its regulatory filings.
+Markopolos, in a research report, accused GE of hiding $38.1 billion in potential losses and claimed that the company’s cash situation was far worse than disclosed in its the latest annual regulatory filing.

+“GE’s true debt to equity ratio is 17:1, not 3:1, which will undermine its credit status,” said Markopolos, adding that the company’s liquidity situation was “more serious than either the Enron or WorldCom accounting frauds”.

-In response to the WSJ article, GE said it “stands behind its financials” and operates to the “highest-level of integrity” in its financial reporting.
+In response to the report, GE said it “stands behind its financials” and operates to the “highest-level of integrity” in its financial reporting.

+GE said in its statement that Markopolos is known to work for unnamed hedge funds that typically benefit from short selling a company’s stock.

 “We remain focused on running our business every day and ... will not be distracted by this type of meritless, misguided and self-serving speculation,” the company said in a statement.